system76/docs/_articles/upgrade.md

 #### 2. Install updates

-When prompted, choose *Install Ubuntu.*
+When prompted, choose _Install Ubuntu_.

 Next, check the box labeled **Download updates while installing Ubuntu** to bring your installation up to date.